Annapurna Base Camp Trek in brief

 On the other hand, a guide assists you in case of emergency.
 For instance, if you get altitude sickness, s/he will help you.
 A Helicopter charter is also possible if your health condition is serious.

-In order to tackle the high altitude problems, you must make your body hydrated by drinking much water.
+In order to tackle the high altitude problems, you must keep your body hydrated by drinking a lot of water.
 Please, do not smoke and drink alcohol and take a balanced diet.
 Proper acclimatization is the most important preventative method for avoiding high-altitude sickness.
 If you feel a headache or other altitude symptoms, you must tell your guide or porter.
 S/he always carries the first-aid medicine like Diamox and takes you down to the lower elevated place.
 If you need a doctor, please contact us and we will send a helicopter to take you to the hospital in Kathmandu.
 But your travel insurance must cover your medical and helicopter charter expenses.

-At last, walking on the main route without following the sub-trails and selecting healthy foods and clean drinking water are enough to overcome the obstacles that promote the Annapurna base camp difficulties.
+Finally, walking on the main route without following the sub-trails and selecting healthy foods and clean drinking water are enough to overcome the obstacles that promote the Annapurna base camp difficulties.

 Best time for Annapurna Base Camp Trek